 - Learn to relax and breathe slowly.
-Or do something that takes your mind off your need to urinate.
+You can also do something that takes your mind off your need to urinate.

-- The goal is to learn to hold the urine up to 4 hours.
+- The goal is to learn to hold the urine for up to 4 hours.

-Urinate at set times -- even if you do not feel the urge.
-Schedule yourself for every 2 to 4 hours.
+Urinate at set times, even if you do not feel the urge.
+Schedule yourself to urinate every 2 to 4 hours.

 Empty your bladder all the way.
 After you go once, go again a few minutes later.

-Ask your doctor about drugs that may help.
+Ask your provider about medicines that may help.

 Surgery may be an option for you.
 Ask your provider if you would be a candidate.